PaulineClin/Multiresistance_priming_model/README.md

-## Multipage web app for epidemiological dynamic models
+## Multipage web app for eco-epidemiological dynamic models

 This work is a multipage web app able to represent and simulate epidemiological models based on plant-pathogens interactions in a mixture, an heterogeneous plant population.
 Parameters can be set by the user through a slider.